neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Insert a `ConvertScale` transform.
 * Insert an `AudioPlayback` sink.

 The `FunctionGenerator` periodically emits buffered waveforms with values ranging between 0 and 1.
 You can increase the `Scale` property of the `ConvertScale` operator in order to bring them to an audible range, which should happen for values above 100.
-Next we want to modulate the `Scale` property dynamically based on the distance of the object to the target.
+The next step is to modulate the `Scale` property dynamically based on the distance of the object to the target.

 * Externalize the `Scale` property of the `ConvertScale` operator using the right-click context menu.
 * Insert a `Rescale` transform after the `ExpressionTransform` operator.